Faeshal/Faeshal.github.io/source/_posts/Strapi-Headless-CMS.md

 {% youtuber video BAAhEWbnOak %}{% endyoutuber %}

 Actually, there are many headless CMS choices based on NodeJS, but in my opinion Strapi is the best one (at least when this post created).
-I won't talk about too much detail about the features but i can say if there is a project that requires me to use headless cms, i will definitely choose strapi for that.
+I won't talk about too much detail about the features but i can say if there is a project that requires me to use headless CMS, i will definitely choose strapi for that.
 Beside it's free & open source this is my 3 main considerations.

 1. Documentation - [docs.strapi.io/dev-docs/intro](https://docs.strapi.io/dev-docs/intro) 📖